 Select Your Bluetooth Controller

-Accept Pairing in Oculus Quest Headset
+Accept Pairing in Meta Quest Headset

-To finalize your pairing, put your Oculus Quest VR headset back on your head.
+To finalize your pairing, put your Meta Quest VR headset back on your head.
 You should see a popup notification asking if you want to pair your headset with the gamepad.
 Select Pair to complete the pairing process.

 And that’s all your need to pair a Bluetooth controller with the Quest.
 You should be able to navigate through the menus on your Quest with the gamepad instead of the Touch controllers.